Please note: Clicking on thesymbol will display further information.

 The federal government set a National Ambient Air Quality Standard for PM2.5 to protect public health in 1997 and revised the standard in 2006.
 For areas that do not meet the standard, the state must submit a State Implementation Plan (SIP) to the EPA that outlines the measures that will be taken to attain the health-based PM2.5 standard.
 States may also submit maintenance plans to the EPA that detail how the state will assure the standard will continue to be met for the next 10 years.

-Proposed Maintenance Plan (SIP Revision) and Redesignation Request for the 1997 PM2.5 Standard: Reading Area - Final and Proposed
+Proposed Maintenance Plan (SIP Revision) and Redesignation Request for the 1997 and 2006 PM2.5 Standards: Lancaster Area

 Proposed Revisions to the Motor Vehicle Emissions Budgets in the State Implementation Plan for the Philadelphia PM2.5 Nonattainment Area The department had sought comment on revisions that update the motor vehicle emissions budgets contained in the "State Implementation Plan: Pennsylvania Portion of the Philadelphia-Wilmington, PA-NJ-DE 1997 Fine Particulate Matter Nonattainment Area."
 The comment period ended December 17, 2012.